wpmartin/dbt-dremio-fundamentals/unit-0/README.md

     ![alt text](image-76.webp)

 ### Add Sample Data
-Again click on the "Add Source" button to bring up the "Add Data Source" pop-up window.
+Click on the "Add Source" button to bring up the "Add Data Source" pop-up window.
 In this list, under "Object Storage" select the option "Sample Source" which is accompanied with Gnarly, the Dremio mascot.

 ## Creating Iceberg tables in Nessie
 The last step of our source data set-up is to create Iceberg tables from the Dremio Sample datasets.
 For this course we will be using the following .csv file: